The AON-M2 requires a network connection:

 We highly recommend that you connect the machine to your network using a wired connection if possible.
-It is more reliable and will allow for easier remote troubleshooting if needed.
+It is more reliable and allows for easier remote troubleshooting if needed.

-To connect using a wired connection, connect the machine to your network using a standard ethernet cable, the same way you would a normal computer.
-The only requirement is that your network has a DHCP server to assign the machine an IP address.
+To connect using a wired connection, connect the machine to your network using a standard ethernet cable, the same way that you would connect a normal computer.

-Throughout the user interface, you will see question mark icons - you can tap/click on these to get more information about the associated setting.
+Throughout the user interface, question mark icons are displayed, you can tap/click on these to get more information about the associated setting.

-During future visits to the network settings page, your password will not be displayed to avoid leaking private data to connected clients.
+During future visits to the network settings page, your password is not displayed to avoid leaking private data to connected clients.

 The machine control interface can be accessed from a computer on the same network by visiting either the mDNS URL constructed using the machine name or the device IP address.
-If you are using a computer running Windows, you will need to install Bonjour Print Services to enable mDNS service discovery.
-If you do not want to install this, you can still access your machine control page by visiting the machine’s assigned IP address directly.
+If you are using a computer running Windows, you need to install Bonjour Print Services to enable mDNS service discovery.
+If you do not want to install Bonjour Print Services, you can still access your machine control page by visiting the machine’s assigned IP address directly.